Salmonids in the Lower Coos Watershed

 The abundance of hatchery Coho salmon has been declining since 1990 (Figure 5).
 There was a sharp decline in the late 1990s and another period of steady decline between the early 2000s to 2012 (ODFW 2013d and 2013e).
 Approximately 9,414 adult wild Coho spawned in the Coos River in 2012, which represents a 320% increase from 1990 and a 72% decrease from the 2001 peak level (Figure 5)(ODFW 2013d and 2013e).

 The abundance of hatchery Coho in the Coos River has sharply declined since the 1990s (Figure 5).
 Hatchery Coho abundance in the Coos River peaked in the early 1990s, but since then, there have been several years with zero estimated hatchery fish on natural spawning grounds.
 The last hatchery Coho smolt release in the Coos basin was made in 2004 (G. Vonderohe, pers. comm., April 21, 2014).
-Summary statistics describing 20-year trends in the status of Coho salmon at several OASIS sites are presented in buy Lyrica in mexico.
+Summary statistics describing 20-year trends in the status of Coho salmon at several OASIS sites are presented in Table 1.
 Adult and juvenile Coho salmon populations in South Slough’s Winchester Creek have also been tracked annually by the Oregon Plan’s LCM since 1999 (Figure 6).

 Although there are no clear trends in abundance for wild adults in LCM basins, the data do exhibit a weak pattern of cyclical returns in some basins (e.g., Siletz Mill Creek and Smith River in Figures 7b and 7c).
 In Winchester Creek, adult wild Coho returns are decreasing, and marine survival rates are low compared to other sites (Figure 7d).